KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <p>The event is raised when the user launches the app for the first time on any mobile device. </p><p>There are two cases when this event will be recorded multiple times for a single user.
+        <p>The event is raised when the user launches the app for the first time on any mobile device. </p><p>There are two cases when test test test this event will be recorded multiple times for a single user.
 The first case is when a user installs your app, uninstalls it, and then reinstalls it.
 The second case is when a user clears your app's memory and relaunches it.</p>
       </td>
     </tr>